vincemoe/asset-dispatch/README.md

     REACT_APP_messagingSenderId="MY FIREBASE MESSAGING SENDER"
     ```
 5. *Obviously you must replace the values in quotes with your correct api creds*
-6. Navigate back to the `asset-distpatch` directory root
-7. Run `docker-compose up -d --build`
+6. Run `docker-compose up -d --build`
-8. Visit `localhost:3000` in your browser
+7. Visit `localhost:3000` in your browser